-- (a) ensuring that an appropriate risk-management framework is in place and is operating properly; and - (b) reviewing and monitoring legal and policy compliance systems and issues.
+- ensuring that an appropriate risk-management framework is in place and is operating properly; and - (b) reviewing and monitoring legal and policy compliance systems and issues.

-That is, matters typically dealt with by a risk committee are dealt with by the full Board.
+That is, matters typically dealt with by a risk committee are within the responsibility of the full Board.